TarifSadman/Personalized-Email-Sender/README.md

    Replace `"your-email@gmail.com"` with your Gmail address and `"your-app-password"` with the [App Password](https://myaccount.google.com/security-checkup) you generated.

-5. Update the `email.json` file with your recipient data:
+5. Create a `email.json` file with your recipient data:

    ```json
    [